ychaim/coinffeine/Exchange-algorithm.md

 through with the transaction.
 You can take a look at the game analysis in [this PDF](standard_sam.pdf)

+**TODO**: Review PDF after slight changes in exchange algo

 _Note_: Yellow states are the "happy path" for the exchange completion, green arrows are the dominant strategies and each state is represented as: `Player [Bob's payoff, Sam's payoff]`

 ## Threats and mitigations

+**TODO**: Add explanation about why each of these doesn't impact the algorithm

+- Blackmail attacks
+- Denial of Service attacks
+- Fiat transactions fingerprinting to block Coinffeine
+- Irrational players (NSA or someone who looses connection mid-transaction)